How do I enter a refund from a vendor in Accounts Payable?

 2. Enter the vendor ID.

 3. Enter an invoice number for this clearing invoice.
 The invoice number will need to be unique.
-You may want to use the original invoice number and add "CLR" to indicate it’s a clearing invoice.
+Use the original invoice number and add "CLR" to indicate it’s a clearing invoice.

 4. Enter the full refund amount as a positive number.
 Enter the accounting date and the rest of the invoice information.